prayashsharma/BookStore/README.md

   - docker compose build
   - docker compose up -d
 - Once the containers are up and running,
-  - Frontend is available at http://localhost:3000/
+  - Frontend is available at http://localhost:3000/.
+    -  <b>Note: Please add atleast 6-7 books to view pagination.</b>
   - Backend is available at  http://localhost:3001/swagger
   - Dozzle is available at http://localhost:8888/
      - dozzle is a log viewer for docker containers.
 Refer to https://dozzle.dev/ if you would like to learn more about it.